the-turing-way/the-turing-way/book/website/communication/citable/citable-cffinit.md

 (cm-citable-cffinit)=
 # (WIP) Create a `CITATION.cff` using CFFinit

-Go to [cffinit](https://citation-file-format.github.io/cff-initializer-javascript/), click on the "Create" button at the bottom.
+Go to [cffinit](https://citation-file-format.github.io/cff-initializer-javascript/) and click on the "Create" button at the bottom.

 ```{figure} ../../figures/cffinit-0.jpg
 ---